paradedb/helm-charts/README.md

 See the [Helm docs](https://helm.sh/docs/intro/install/) for more information.

-### Installing the ParadeDB Helm Chart
+### Install the ParadeDB Helm Chart

-Once the operator is installed, add the ParadeDB repo to Helm as follows:
+First, add the ParadeDB repo to Helm as follows:

 ```bash
 helm repo add paradedb https://paradedb.github.io/helm-charts